Wiseana copularis

 Wiseana copularis is a species of moth belonging to the family Hepialidae.
+It was first described by Edward Meyrick in 1912.
 It is endemic to New Zealand.
 This moth is one of several very similar looking species within the genus Wiseana and this group are collectively referred to as "Porina" moths.
 In its larvae form this species consumes pasture grasses and, if numerous, is regarded as a pest by New Zealand farmers reliant on good quality pasture for their stock.

 Taxonomy

-W. copularis was first described by Edward Meyrick in 1912 under the name Porina copularis.
+W. copularis was first described by Edward Meyrick in 1912 and originally named Porina copularis.
 Meyrick used material collected by Alfred Philpott from the West Plains district of Invercargill.
 George Hudson discussed and illustrated this species under this name in his 1928 publication The Butterflies and Moths of New Zealand.
 Pierre Viette placed this species within the genus Wiseana in 1961.
 The lectotype specimen is held at the Natural History Museum, London.

 John S. Dugdale noted that the name despecta was misapplied by L. J. Dumbleton to this species in his 1966 publication Genitalia, classification and zoogeography of the New Zealand Hepialidae (Lepidoptera).
 This error was perpetuated in subsequent agricultural literature.